 With candidates so reluctant to change roles, how can you overcome recruitment challenges in 2019?

-This article will explore both recruitment challenges when working with an agency such as Spotlight Recruitment or when recruiting on your own.
+This article will explore the typical recruitment challenges employers may face when either working with a recruitment agency or when recruiting independently.

 Good recruiters realise that in order to keep talent engaged and happy there needs to be a learning curve for new hires.